Concrete in Landscape Construction

 Roman concrete formula

-Concrete was know to the Romans as “opus caementicium”.
+It was know to the Romans as “opus caementicium”.
 Opus meaning a fortification, composition or a piece of work and caementicium meaning quarried or unhewn stone.
-The Romans developed their recipe for concrete in the third century BC.
+The Romans developed their recipe in the third century BC.
 The ingredient the Romans used was volcanic dust known as pozzolana.
-This volcanic dust included fine particles of alumina and silica which created the chemical reaction enabling the concrete to set.
+This volcanic dust included fine particles of alumina and silica which created the chemical reaction enabling the setting.
 To this they added a mixture of lime or gypsum, brick or rock pieces and water.
 Usually the mix was a ratio of 1 part of lime for 3 parts of volcanic ash.

 Assyrians Babylonians and Egyptians.